Light Fastness & Color Fading Tester Model Q-Sun Xe-2 Brand Q-LAB

 The Q-SUN Xe-1 tester’s xenon arc lamps provide the best match to the full spectrum of sunlight.
 Near-horizontal specimen mounting and optional water spray provide the most realistic moisture simulation available in a compact xenon arc tester.
 An optional chiller is available for low temperature applications.

 Easy To Use

-The Q-SUN Xe-2 xenon test chamber is easy to install, easy to use and easy to maintain.
-Specimen mounting and evaluations are simplified with specially designed specimen holders.
-The Xe-2 tester is completely automated and can operate continuously, 24 hours per day, 7 days per week.
+The Q-SUN Xe-1 xenon test chamber is easy to install – you can exhaust the Xe-1 directly into the room.
+It is easy to use and practically maintenance-free.
+Specimen mounting and evaluation is fast and easy with the unique slide-out specimen tray.
+The Xe-1 tester is completely automated and can operate continuously, 24 hours per day, 7 days per week.
 Other features include:

 A product exposed outdoors to direct sunlight experiences maximum light intensity for only a few hours each day.
-The Q-SUN Xe-2 tester can accelerate results by subjecting test specimens to the equivalent of noon summer sunlight for 24 hours a day, every day.
+The Q-SUN Xe-1 tester can subject test specimens to the equivalent of noon summer sunlight for 24 hours a day, every day.
 Consequently, specimen degradation can be highly accelerated.

-The Q-SUN Xe-2 tester was specifically designed to be an affordable rotating rack xenon tester.
-Its low purchase price, low lamp price, and low operating costs set a new standard for lightfastness testing.
-Now even the smallest lab can afford rotating rack xenon arc weathering and lightstability testing.
+The Q-SUN Xe-1 tester’s low purchase price, low lamp prices and low operating costs create a breakthrough in the price/performance equation.
+Now even the smallest lab can afford xenon arc testing.